THE STORY OF

 of all these things), but the truth may never be known since no recording

-of this part of the broadcast has survived to be replayed today.
+of this part of the broadcast has survived to be heard today (*a character

 Overall, this recording was WAY